 We highlight the Miradouro de Nossa Senhora do Monte, for many the best viewpoint in the city with breathtaking views, where the castle and the historic center appear in the foreground and then the Tagus on the horizon.

-Warm your heart with hot chocolate (for those who don’t like aqua-foot)
+Warming the heart with hot chocolate (for those who don’t like foot water)

-Despite the well-known summer of São Martinho, which happens whenever there’s a bit of sunshine and the weather gets milder at this time of year, the truth is that with November comes the cold days and also the desire to eat and drink something hot and, preferably, very sweet, like hot chocolate.
+Despite the well-known summer of São Martinho, which happens every time there’s a bit of sunshine and the weather gets milder at this time of year, the truth is that with November come the cold days and also the desire to eat and drink something hot and, preferably, very sweet, like hot chocolate.

 For us, the magic solution is hot chocolate and, fortunately, in Lisbon there are several places that serve it delicious and creamy.